GDavis-01/Explainable-AI-for-Credit-Risk-Assessment/README.md

 ### 2. R

-Place the exported CSV files alongside the R Markdown file and knit `Dissertation_Data_Analysis.Rmd`.
+Place the exported CSV files alongside the R Markdown file and knit `Statistical_Analysis_and_Figures.Rmd`.

 This runs the Friedman and Nemenyi comparison, concordance analysis, and four-fifths ratio analysis with bootstrap confidence intervals.
 It also produces the statistical figures.